mikynhoj/Capstone-2-Project/README.md

 1. Inside the back_end folder, install package.json
 2. Create a .env file in the root of your file, then add your PLAID_SECRET_KEY, PLAID_CLIENT_ID and NODE_ENV to the file.
 Mine looks like this.
 (Those aren't my real API keys) ![image info](./env.JPG)
 3. There is a chance that your test won't pick up on the keys in the .env file.
 In the event that this occurs, place your keys in their respective variable assignments directly into the config.js file.
 This is a workaround, so please make sure you delete them from the config.js file when you are done testing.
 Don't upload any files with your keys to github or any place where they are exposed to the public.
-4. Create a postgres database named cash_counselor_test and seed the database with the data.sql in the root of the back_end folder.
+4. Create a postgres database named budget_builder_test and seed the database with the data.sql in the root of the back_end folder.
 5. Enter into the \_\_tests\_\_ folder and enter the following command in your terminal for each file there, ONE BY ONE.
 Please do not run all files at once.
 6. jest NAME_OF_FILE.test.js (ex: jest ItemRoutes.test.js)